-Before we get into details of Asana alternatives, let’s know what is Asana.
+Before we get into details of Asana alternatives, let’s know what Asana is.
 Asana is widely used in monitoring multiple projects, where Asana can monitor projects simultaneously and can get into details very quickly.
 The project team can make changes in any subtasks and upload files as in need.
 Asana also helps us prioritize the tasks which are to be considered as the top priority and also to delegate the workaround.
 Just like any other social media network, even Asana has an option to follow, like, comment and share.

 List of Alternatives to Asana

 Jira tool is a very popular tool in project management by Atlassian.
-The name Jira is inherited by “Gojira” which means “Godzilla”.
-This software is used to track and fix bugs and issues, and a great tool for tracking project workflows, and issue attributes.
+The name Jira is inherited by “Gojira”, which means “Godzilla”.
+This software is used to track and fix bugs and issues and a great tool for tracking project workflows and issue attributes.
 Many types of charts options are available like Sprint Report, Epic Report, Version Report, Velocity Chart, Control Chart, Cumulative flow diagram.
 Each progress of a project can be represented using different chart options.
 A pie chart can give information regarding Assignee, Components, Issue Type, Priority, Resolution, and Status.
 Jira helps to measure the cycle time for issues, also gives us the actual time and meantime of the issue for better understanding.

-If your organization is having many-layered hierarchies and looking for each hierarchy be aware of project progress and development.
+If your organization is having many-layered hierarchies and looking for each hierarchy, be aware of project progress and development.
 This is the best app to have since it provides different permission according to the user.
 Automatically the task can be tracked by the next level in the management order.
 Workfront gives vivid visibility according to the user and gives the ease of tracking.

 Smartsheet is very much similar to a spreadsheet.
-The smart sheet is a Microsoft Excel expanded version into project management applications.
+The smart sheet is a Microsoft Excel expanded version of project management applications.
 It has smarter functionality.
 The drawback is the ease and user-friendly.
 This also has a chat option, unlike Asana.

 Smartsheet enhances reporting through real-time metrics.
-It correlates and gives information on planned and actual spend with team activity, and financial transparency.
+It correlates and gives information on planned and actual spend with team activity and financial transparency.

 Trello is a simple task manager app.
-It gives a visual representation of what is been worked on and what to be very next task to perform.
+It gives a visual representation of what has been worked on and what to be the very next task to perform.
 The visuals are similar to that of post-it notes and give information regarding the work To-do, Working on currently(Doing), and Done.
 Trello consists of a board, card, and list.

 Board: Boards are used for categorical operations of the project in development.
 Only specific members can access it, check and control the movement of cards.